topology-tool-kit/ttk-data/docs/imageProcessing.md

 To segment the image, we use the [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttkMorseSmaleComplex.html) filter.
-Since on the input image the objects correspond to low values in the gradient and their edges to high values, we are interested in the DescendingManifold scalar field of the Segmentation output, whose cells represent regions of low scalar field values.
+Since in the input image the objects correspond to low values in the gradient and their edges to high values, we are interested in the `DescendingManifold` scalar field of the `Segmentation` output, whose cells represent regions of low scalar field values.

 The
 [IdentifierRandomizer](https://topology-tool-kit.github.io/doc/html/classttkIdentifierRandomizer.html)
-filter is eventually used to ensure that neighboring cells are colored differently (bottom right view on the above screenshot).
+filter is eventually used in order to color neighbor cells with a distinct color (bottom right view on the above screenshot).

 ## ParaView